julien-nc/phonetrack/README.md

-# GpsPhoneTracking ownCloud/Nextcloud application
+# PhoneTrack ownCloud/Nextcloud application

-GpsPhoneTracking is an app to get tracking information from mobile devices and display them dynamically on a Leaflet map.
+PhoneTrack is an app to get tracking information from mobile devices and display them dynamically on a Leaflet map.
 Principle is simple :

 * create a tracking session